-The Concerto-Aria.
+The Concerto Aria.
 A Premier Event.

-The annual Concerto-Aria premiere event is sponsored by the Department of Performing and Visual Arts is scheduled for the spring of each year.
+The annual Concerto Aria premiere event is sponsored by the Department of Performing and Visual Arts is scheduled for the spring of each year.
 This concert provides the opportunity for outstanding student soloists to earn the privilege of playing or singing with orchestral accompaniment in a formal concert at the Washington Pavilion.

 A maximum of three (3) contestants in each of the instrumental areas and keyboard as well as a maximum of six (6) vocal contestants may be chosen for the final audition/competition.
+The number of winners will vary each year depending on the length, instrumentation, etc., after consultation with the Director of Orchestras.